 For the dry rub:

-- Add the kosher salt, thyme and rosemary to a mortal & pestle and crush into a powder.
-Add the paprika, pepper, onion powder and garlic powder and mixed to combine.
+- Add the kosher salt, thyme and rosemary to a mortar & pestle and crush into a powder.
+Add the paprika, pepper, onion powder and garlic powder and mix to combine.

 - Place the turkey on a rack over a sheet pan and refrigerate for at least an hour, up to 12 hours.